Vridhi-Wadhawan/rag-politics-qa-llamaindex/README.md

   - `Top-K = 2`

 ### Answer Generation
-- Retrieved context chunks passed to an LLM for answer generation
+- Retrieved context chunks are passed to a language model for answer generation
 - Models used:
-  - **FLAN-T5** (primary answer generation)
+  - **FLAN-T5** for primary answer generation
-  - **Llama 3** (indexing and retrieval-side usage)
+  - **Llama 3.1 (via Ollama)** for indexing-time language understanding

-Generated answers are explicitly **context-grounded** to reduce hallucinations.
+Generated answers are explicitly **context-grounded** to minimize hallucinations.

 ---

 ## RAG Enhancements

-To improve retrieval quality and answer stability, the following enhancements were applied:
+To improve retrieval quality, answer stability, and grounding, the following enhancements were applied:

 - **Query Expansion**
   - WH-word augmentation (who, when, where, how)